whitaker's skink clinging on in coastal fragments

 Habitat

 Coastal forests, scrublands, and rocky shorelines.
-Prefers damp, shaded habitats with deep leaf litter, rotting logs, and rock crevices for shelter.
-Often found near streams and gullies where humidity is high.
-Requires dense vegetation cover to hide from predators, and open, sunny patches for basking.
+Prefers damp, shaded habitats with deep leaf litter and rock crevices.
+Near streams and gullies.

 Range

-New Zealand - found only on the Coromandel Peninsula and a handful of offshore islands in the Hauraki Gulf, including Great Barrier Island and the Mercury Islands.
-Historically more widespread, now restricted to a few coastal and island locations where predators are controlled or absent.
+Found only on Coromandel Peninsula and handful of offshore islands in Hauraki Gulf.
+Including Great Barrier Island and Mercury Islands.

 Endemism